 CLAY & SOFT FABRICS

-Over the time, I became increasingly interested in materials such as clay and soft fabrics, recreating characters from well-known animations or designing my own, as part of a creative practice and exploration of tactile storytelling.
+Over the time, Prygiel became increasingly interested in materials such as clay and soft fabrics, recreating well-known characters or designing her own, as part of a creative practice and exploration of tactile storytelling.